mindrunner/docker-android-sdk/README.md

 latest
 lazydl

-"latest" and "lazydl" are pointing to the ubuntu images.
-No idea if we really need them, but prevents older builds to fail.
+"latest" and "lazydl" are pointing to the ubuntu images

 # docker-android-sdk